-The CDC has some general guidelines to remember to prevent infectious diseases, in particular COVID-19.
+The CDC has some general guidelines for volunteer drivers to remember to prevent infectious diseases, in particular COVID-19.

 - Wash your hands often – Use soap and make sure you wash for at least 20 seconds.
 Use hand sanitizer if soap is not available.
 Avoid touching your face and eyes with unwashed hands.

 - Avoid close contact – As a volunteer driver, the best way to do this is to have people sit in the back seat, not directly behind you.
 Additionally, we are not requiring signatures or fare collection at this time.

 - Wear a cloth face covering – Masks help prevent people who have the illness (even if they do not have symptoms) from spreading it.
 Dispatchers will request that passengers wear a mask.
 Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing or who cannot remove the mask on his/her own.
 If you do not feel comfortable transporting someone without a mask, please let the dispatch office know.

 Here are a few tips for using a cloth mask: